jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-practice-schema.md

 ### Fragment 2 'Roll Downward' Technique

-- Some variations the control / memory of notes seem less than desirable.
+- Some variations, the control / memory of notes seem less than desirable.

 ### Fragment 3 'Arpeggios' Technique

 - Quick left hand melodic passages bit a of a problem.
 - Perhaps apply 'join point' trick.
-- And try mirroring a cross-over motion as the right hand would do it.
+- And try mirroring a cross-over motion, as the right hand would do it.

 ### Fragments 7 'Chords Upward' Technique

-- Right hand trouble, might try :
+- Right hand trouble, might try:
-- More mental awareness, less motor memory.
+- More mental awareness of notes, less motor memory.
 - Not too fast or loud everywhere.

 ### Fragment 11 'Trill-Like' Technique